Bootstrap Example

 Description: Funded (EU Horizon 2020) research project that aims to define and build an open and extensible system infrastructure for integrated data analysis pipelines, including data management and processing, high-performance computing (HPC), and machine learning (ML) training and scoring.

 My role: The work in this project is organized into nine work packages (WP).
 I am co-leading one of these work packages, WP 05: Scheduling and Resource Sharing.
-I responsible for meeting the deadlines of the work package deliverables.
+I am responsible for meeting the deadlines of the work package deliverables.
 This responsibility includes active participation in research discussions with work package collaborators, prototyping and code development for research ideas, and writing deliverable reports and scientific publications.

 Link